Illinois Veteran Grant (IVG) Program

 2- and 4-year colleges are required to waive any eligible tuition and allowable fees that are not covered by state appropriations.

 You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

-Using IVG with Other Tuition/Fee Benefits - IMPORTANT: Includes information regarding new rules
+Using IVG with Other Tuition/Fee Benefits - IMPORTANT: Includes information for veterans

 How to Apply (and Obtaining the Application)